eoinkelly/notes/databases/sql-relational-theory-masterclass.md

     tuple       | row
     attribute   | column

-Note that the above are similar but not the same

 SQL terms: operator, function, procedure, routine, method all pretty much mean the same thing so this course will use "operator" to cover all these.